Peer Health Education (PHE)

 The goal of the Peer Health Education Program is to support the well-being of SJSU students.
 We aim to increase students' awareness and responsible decision-making regarding health and wellness.
 A primary objective is to recruit, train and organize students to conduct health outreach.
 We welcome the skills, creativity, questions, ideas and passion of all SJSU students.

 What is the PEER HEALTH EDUCATION Program?

 The Peer Health Education program is part of Wellness & Health Promotion within the Student Health Center.
-Peer Health Educators (PHEs) are students who teach their peers about preventive health through presentations, discussions, panels, workshops, health fairs, and health awareness weeks.
+Peer Health Educators (PHEs) are students who teach their peers about health through presentations, discussions, panels, workshops, health fairs, and health awareness weeks.
 PHEs offer health education and outreach programs specific to the health specialties listed below.
 Those who become peer educators specialize their knowledge in one health education area:

 Specialty topic areas include: